nfischer/course-dashboard/README.md

 Frontend
 --------

 The frontend is written using node.js and browserify.
-In order to build, execute the following commands from the frontend directory:
+In order to build, navigate to the **frontend** directory and execute the following commands:

 ```
-$ npm install
+  npm install
-$ gulp build_browser
+  gulp build_browser
 ```

 In order to have the backend serve frontend files and have the frontend talk to